xlink-network/xlink-docs/developers/contracts/BridgeEndpoint.md

 ## Contract Calls (Interactions)

-- `BridgeRegistry`: The BridgeRegistry acts as the central registry for approved tokens, relayers and validators.
-This contract is called to process orders and to manage validator roles and fees.
+- `BridgeRegistry`: this contract is called to process orders and to manage validator roles and fees.
+It acts as the central registry for approved tokens, relayers and validators.
-- `ITimeLock`: Provides the implementation for timelocked transactions.
+- `ITimeLock`: provides the implementation for timelocked transactions.
-- `IBurnable`: Handles the wrapping/unwrapping process in a bridge by burning tokens on one chain and minting them on another.
+- `IBurnable`: handles the wrapping/unwrapping process in a bridge by burning tokens on one chain and minting them on another.
-- `SwapExecutor`: This contract is called by `BridgeEndpointWithSwap` to execute swaps with external liquidity aggregators during bridging.
+- `SwapExecutor`: this contract is called by `BridgeEndpointWithSwap` to execute swaps with external liquidity aggregators during bridging.